thingwave/senml/README.md

 # ThingWave SenML module for Golang
 This is a Golang module for the JSON-based SenML sensor data format.
+This module is compatible with IPSO Smart Objects, OMA LwM2M, and Eclipse Arrowhead usage.

 ## Introduction
 SenML was developed as an XML and JSON based data format for sensor data.
 Later CBOR was added as well.